net-zero-dri/net-zero-dri.github.io/overview.md

 permalink: /overview/
 ---

-The net-zero-dri scoping project has several focus areas to ensure it provides a clear recommendation on how UKRI can achieve carbon neutral computing by 2040 (or earlier).
+The net-zero-dri scoping project has several focus areas to ensure it provides a clear recommendation on how [UK Research and Innovation](https://www.ukri.org/) (UKRI) can achieve carbon neutral computing by 2040 (or earlier).
 Further information will be added to this website as the project progresses.

 ![abstract-banner-image](images/trees-banner-GettyImages-1173733640-2.png){:class="img-responsive"}